peppial/system-design-questions/README.md

 OT is an algorithmic technique that **transforms concurrent edits** from different users so they can be applied in a consistent order on all clients, resolving conflicts automatically and enabling smooth, real-time collaboration.

+---

+### How OT works (high-level):

+1. Each client sends an operation (e.g., insert character at position 5).
+2. The server receives concurrent operations from multiple clients.
+3. The server transforms these operations relative to each other to maintain consistency.
+4. The transformed operations are broadcast back to all clients.
+5. Each client applies the operations in a way that preserves the users’ intentions.

+---

+### Example Scenario:

+- User A inserts "X" at position 5.
+- User B deletes a character at position 3.
+- Both operations arrive at the server nearly simultaneously.

+Without OT, applying these operations in different orders on clients can lead to inconsistent documents.
+OT transforms the operations so that each client applies them correctly, ensuring the final documents are identical.

 </p>
 </details>